-W 6.5 Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content.
-Draw evidence from literary or informational texts to support written analysis, reflection and/or research Introduce claims and organize the reasons and supporting evidence clearly to demonstrate and understanding of a topic Write an interpretation of what was read and explain it with evidence from the text Write arguments to support claims with clear reasons and relevant evidence Write to clearly make connections between cause and effect W 6.6 Produce clear and coherent writing whereby development, organization, and style are appropriate to task, purpose and audience.
-Write an expository essay that includes title, thesis statement, main ideas, supporting details, concluding sentences Write factual pieces based on readings Introduce a topic clearly and create an organizational structure in which ideas are logically grouped in order to support the writer's purpose Create original poems - both structured and free-verse Write a short dramatic dialogues or plays Write petitions for use in the classroom or school services - Prayer of the Faithful Create original prayers Write appropriate business and friendly letter/emails - Identify and include all key parts of the letter, adhere to purpose and audience W 6.7 Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured sequences.
-Write narratives that include titles, well-developed characters, settings, events, problems, resolutions and demonstrates an understanding of chronological order Incorporate sensory images into descriptions Incorporate personal experiences into what is being written Write a short story incorporating all elements W 6.8 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.
-Write opinion pieces on topics or texts and support that point of view with reasons and information Write a persuasive piece that includes a thesis statement, detailed reasoning for opinions or presents both sides of a given issue logically Write essays to persuade, convince, influence, or defend a moral choice (age-appropriate) W 6.9 Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation.
-Conduct research by engaging in the following steps: Identify prior knowledge and relevant experiences Formulate questions for research Devise a research plan that includes citing information sources Extract relevant information and record in an organized format Summarize information in an outline or other organized format Write a research paper Present research in an oral presentations with visuals Provide basic bibliographic information for sources
+W 8.5 Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content.
+Draw evidence from literary or informational texts to support written analysis, reflection and/or research Introduce claims and organize the reasons and supporting evidence clearly to demonstrate and understanding of a topic Write an interpretation of what was read and explain it with evidence from the text Write arguments to support claims with clear reasons and relevant evidence Write to clearly make connections between cause and effect W 8.6 Produce clear and coherent writing whereby development, organization, and style are appropriate to task, purpose and audience.
+Write an expository essay that includes title, thesis statement, main ideas, supporting details, concluding sentences Write factual pieces based on readings Introduce a topic clearly and create an organizational structure in which ideas are logically grouped in order to support the writer's purpose Create original poems - both structured and free-verse Create short dramatic dialogues or plays Write petitions for use in the classroom or school services - Prayer of the Faithful Create original prayers Write appropriate business and friendly letter/emails - Identify and include all key parts of the letter, adhere to purpose and audience Write well-developed essays of at least five paragraphs for a variety of purposes (by the end of eighth grade) W 8.7 Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured sequences.
+Write narratives that include titles, well-developed characters, settings, events, problems, resolutions and demonstrates an understanding of chronological order Incorporate sensory images into descriptions Incorporate personal experiences into what is being written Write a short story incorporating all elements W 8.8 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.
+Write opinion pieces on topics or texts and support that point of view with reasons and information Write essays to persuade, convince, influence, or defend a tenet of faith or a moral choice (age-appropriate) Write a persuasive piece that includes a thesis statement, main idea, supporting details and conclusion Include detailed reasons for opinions; present both sides of an issue; and/or logically defend a point of view W 8.9 Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation.
+Conduct research by engaging in the following steps: Identify prior knowledge and relevant experiences Formulate questions for research Devise a research plan that includes citing information sources Extract relevant information and record in an organized format Summarize information in an outline or other organized format Write a research paper Present research in an oral presentations with visuals Provide basic bibliographic information for sources Write a well-developed research paper (expected by the end of eighth grade)

-Diocese of Bridgeport - ELA Standards - Grade 6
+Diocese of Bridgeport - ELA Standards - Grade 8